 This is less true today, but has not completely disappeared.

 The gun example.
 Another political example is that if you would want to have a gun to protect yourself, then you must vote to allow others to have guns to protect themselves, as well.

 In America, this is an ongoing fight.
 The leaders or ruling class – Congressmen and Senators – all have bodyguards who carry loaded guns.
 But many of them don’t want to give the same right to the rest of the population.
 This is a clear violation of the Golden Rule.

-Most other nations are much worse, including Great Britain, Australia and most of Europe.
+Some other nations are much worse, including Great Britain, Australia and most of Europe.
 Here the leaders have their gun-toting bodyguards, but the people are not permitted to own guns to defend themselves.
 Switzerland is an exception.

 One can answer that in Great Britain or elsewhere one can hire an armed bodyguard if one needs protection.
 However, this costs so much money that it is not feasible or possible for most people.
 Therefore, it is a false or specious argument.

+It’s a harsh world.
 Another substitute philosophy and the way many people think is that it is a dog-eat-dog world and one must compete with others.
 Someone expressed this humorously as “Do unto others before they do unto you”.

-Lying is also a violation of the Golden Rule.
+Lying is a violation of the Golden Rule.
 After all, most everyone would want others to be truthful with them, so they should be truthful with others.
 There are a few situations when telling the truth is not wise, such as if someone is looking for your family to harm them.

 However, in general the Golden Rule applies very much to telling the truth and the whole truth and nothing but the truth.